Gabrielafolabi/CLOUD-NETWORKING/README.md

 ## **CHALLENGES/BLOCKER**

 In the course of the project, we realized that the instance in the private subnet, couldn't reach the internet.
-The traffic is hitting the Fortigate appliance, but couldnt go to the internet.
+The traffic is hitting the Fortigate appliance for inspection , but couldnt go to the internet.

 see ping to 8.8.8.8 below,